 Stimulation of interest in the award

 People get used to discounts and often ignore them, but to make a discount more exciting for the consumers, you can include a prize in your game.
-Offer users to win a discount ― and you will build that motivation which makes the prize more desirable.
+Allow users to win a discount ― and you will build motivation which makes the prize more desirable.

 Building up anticipation